Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 - Financial analysis to determine financial health

-- 360-degree evaluations include peer or with colleague organizations to determine external perception
+- 360-degree evaluations with peer or colleague organizations to determine external perception

 - One 3 -4 hour-long full group interview with key stakeholders